hsynercn/pluralsight-js-path/2_javascript_syntax_and_operators.md

 Throw

-Can throw your own custom error
+Can throw your own custom error.
-Create an object with at least two properties "message" and "name"
+Create an object with at least two properties "message" and "name".

 ```js
 try{